timothyleejin/tp/docs/UserGuide.md

 **Format:** <br> `exit`

-The Graphic User Interface (GUI) will close after the input.
-LinkUp saves your contact list automatically in your computer.
-This means that your contact list will be restored whenever you reopen LinkUp.
+The User Interface will close after the input.
+LinkUp saves your contact list automatically in your computer, and your contact list will be restored whenever you reopen LinkUp.

 <br>